Declan Jones: Ginetta GT4 Supercup 2017

-For 2017 Declan signed up again with Century Motorsport to drive a Ginetta G55 GT4 in the Ginetta flagship championship with sponsorship from Whitley Neill Gin.
-So far in 2017 Declan has scored two 3rd place finishes at Donington Park.
+For 2017, Jones signed up again with Century Motorsport to drive a Ginetta G55 GT4 in the Ginetta flagship championship with sponsorship from Whitley Neill Gin.
+So far in 2017, Jones has scored two third place finishes at Donington Park.

 Round 1: Brands Hatch

-Declan Jones came close to putting his Whitley Neill Gin branded- Ginetta G55 on the podium in the opening round of the 2017 Michelin Ginetta GT4 Supercup.
-Declan then managed to finish eighth in the opening race, despite dropping to tenth at the start when he couldn’t engage second gear.
+Jones came close to putting his Whitley Neill Gin branded- Ginetta G55 on the podium in the opening round of the 2017 Michelin Ginetta GT4 Supercup.
+He then managed to finish eighth in the opening race, despite dropping to tenth at the start when he couldn’t engage second gear.
 He had then just got up to fourth in the second race, when two laps from the end a battle with a rival competitor ended with the 21-year-old punted into the pit wall.
 The race was red-flagged as a result.

-On Sunday, after fantastic overnight effort by Century Motorsport to re-build his car for the third and final race of the weekend that was broadcast live on UK television on ITV4, Declan battled his way through from the back to finish fourth only 0.835secs off the final spot on the rostrum.
+On Sunday, after fantastic overnight effort by Century Motorsport to re-build his car for the third and final race of the weekend that was broadcast live on UK television on ITV4, he battled his way through from the back to finish fourth only 0.835secs off the final spot on the rostrum.

 Round 2: Donington Park

-Declan battled his way through the field to fourth in the opening race on Saturday, despite starting in ninth after on-going niggles with the car.
+Jones battled his way through the field to fourth in the opening race on Saturday, despite starting in ninth after on-going niggles with the car.

-Declan then went one better in the second race on Sunday, to equal his best-ever result in the Ginetta GT4 SuperCup, before another fine drive in the damp third and final race saw him again finish third – netting him his strongest overall weekend showing yet in the G55s.
+Jones then went one better in the second race on Sunday, to equal his best-ever result in the Ginetta GT4 SuperCup, before another fine drive in the damp third and final race saw him again finish third – netting him his strongest overall weekend showing yet in the G55s.
 The results vault the Century Motorsport-Whitley Neill Gin team man up from ninth to joint second in the 2017 Michelin Ginetta GT4 SuperCup Drivers’ Championship with 110 points on the board.

 Round 3: Oulton Park

-Following Friday practice, Declan was fifth fastest in qualifying on the Saturday, less than a tenth off a place on the second row, despite very tricky wet slippery conditions.
-Declan then made a good start to the first race, before a little mistake on the second lap at Knickerbrook corner cruelly put him out.
-With his car fixed for the second race on Sunday, however, Declan kept his composure, hauling himself up from tenth to seventh and featuring heavily in the coverage broadcast live on UK television on ITV4.
+Following Friday practice, Jones was fifth fastest in qualifying on the Saturday, less than a tenth off a place on the second row, despite very tricky wet slippery conditions.
+Jones then made a good start to the first race, before a little mistake on the second lap at Knickerbrook corner cruelly put him out.
+With his car fixed for the second race on Sunday, however, Jones kept his composure, hauling himself up from tenth to seventh and featuring heavily in the coverage broadcast live on UK television on ITV4.
 Seventh also netted him 16 valuable points for the Century Motorsport-Whitley Neill Gin team, leaving him sixth in the Championship.